 7. Shoppable Instagram posts

 Digital marketing should include a significant component of social media.
-According to a 2021 article published by the Business of Apps, 54 percent of respondents claimed they had purchased something after seeing it on Instagram.
+According to an article published by the Business of Apps, 54 percent of respondents claimed they had purchased something after seeing it on Instagram.

 Instagram makes it simple to create shoppable content.
 You may establish a catalog on Instagram using your company’s Facebook profile, which was integrated with Facebook after the merger.
 After you’ve loaded your collection, you can start adding product tags and stickers to your posts.
 When your followers click on a product, they are taken to your website via these tags.